Birds of Boulder

 The tiny, polite woodpecker of backyards and parks.
 It drums softly, clings delicately to branches, and looks like a miniature Hairy Woodpecker.
 Often fearless around feeders and easy to love.

 The bird that taught most of us what a duck looks like.
 Drakes glow green and chestnut, while females wear perfect camouflage.
 Common, yes—but still beautiful up close.
+Just look at those color contrasts in the male mallard above.

 That flash of red and yellow on black is pure marsh drama.
 Males shout conk-la-ree! from a perch atop of cattails, fiercely defending its territory.
 Females are quieter and beautifully streaked.